Chef Candace Frisbie

 Let me help support your nutritional journey by maximizing your performance and enhancing your life through food as medicine.

-Where did you attend Culinary School?
+Where did I attend Culinary School?

 The Natural Gourmet Institute for Health and Culinary Arts.

-I also took the Gerson Basics course to learn how to be a home set up support for anyone choosing to use the Gerson protocol.
+Gerson Basics course to learn how to be a home set up support for anyone choosing to use the Gerson protocol.

-And I studied the Ingham Method of Reflexology.
+Studied the Ingham Method of Reflexology.

-And am a 200hr eRYT (yoga teacher) and taught yoga and spin classes at West Point.
+200hr eRYT (yoga teacher) and taught yoga and spin classes at West Point.

-Where did you intern?
+Where did I intern?

 I lucked out with my internship.
 I have always wanted to go to Canyon Ranch.
 So, I said it out loud to an elderly lady at an Easter party.